2016 Film Submission Guidelines

-- Film submission deadline is November 1st, 2014.
-Films must be postmarked by this date.
+- Film submission deadline is November 2nd, 2015.
+Films must be postmarked or a digital download must be provided by this date.

 - Film submission fees are $50 for films under 30 minutes in length and $75 for films over 30 minutes in length